p3lim/curseforge-localizations/README.md

 Using AceLocale in your project is not required, the structure it defines has become the default that many libraries/addons use, and AceLocale is the most common way to use it.

-The script uses the [CurseForge Upload API](https://support.curseforge.com/en/support/solutions/articles/9000197321-curseforge-api), and thus requires authentication with it.
+The script uses the [CurseForge Upload API](https://support.curseforge.com/en/support/solutions/articles/9000197321-curseforge-api), which requires authentication (see below).

 For it to work it needs two environment variables: